codecrafters-io/sqlite-tester/README.md

-# Git Challenge Tester
+# SQLite Challenge Tester

-This is a program that validates your progress on the Git challenge.
+This is a program that validates your progress on the SQLite challenge.

 # Requirements for binary